 - 5. Provide a name and description.
 These will be displayed in the VM Snapshots list. - 6.
 (For running VMs only) If you want to include the VM's memory in the snapshot, click the Memory checkbox.
 This saves the CPU and memory state of the virtual machine.
 If you don't check this box, then only the current state of the VM disk is saved.
 Checking this box makes the snapshot take longer. - 7.
-Click OK.
+Quiesce VM: check this box if you want to quiesce the file system on the VM before taking the snapshot.
+Not supported on XenServer when used with CloudPlatform-provided primary storage.